 Each restricted stock and restricted stock unit award specifies the number of shares of restricted stock or units, as applicable, to be awarded; the price, if any, to be paid by the award recipient; the time during which the stock or units, as applicable, will be subject to forfeiture; and the conditions upon the satisfaction of which, the restricted stock or units, as applicable, will vest.
 The grant and/or the vesting of restricted stock or units may be conditioned upon the completion of a specified period of service, upon the attainment of specified performance objectives or upon such other criteria as the management compensation committee may determine.
 Restricted stock and units may not be sold or otherwise transferred or encumbered (except as may be provided, in the case of restricted stock, in the applicable award agreement) until, with respect to restricted stock, all restrictions have lapsed.
-The management compensation committee may provide that the recipient of restricted stock or units, as applicable, has the right to vote the restricted stock or units and receive dividends, if any, on the restricted stock.
+The management compensation committee may provide that the recipient of restricted stock units has the right to receive dividend equivalents on such units.

-Prior Grants of Options and Restricted Stock
+Prior Grants of Options, Restricted Stock and Performance Share Units

-The following table shows the number of stock options and shares of restricted stock, including any awards that were subsequently cancelled or surrendered for taxes, that Nasdaq has awarded, to date, to the following individuals or groups:
+The following table shows the number of stock options, shares of restricted stock and performance share units, including any awards that were subsequently cancelled or surrendered for taxes, which NASDAQ OMX has awarded, to date, to the following individuals or groups:

-- our principal executive officer, principal financial officer and, in alphabetical order, each of our three most highly compensated executive officers, other than the principal executive officer and principal financial officer, for the year ended December 31, 2006 (the named executive officers); - one other individual, Mr. Hardwick Simmons, who has received over five percent of the total number of stock options, including any options that were subsequently cancelled or surrendered for taxes, awarded under the Equity Plan; - · all nine of the current executive officers as a group (for information about the current executive officers, see "Executive Officers of Nasdaq"); - all thirteen of the current non-employee directors as a group (for information about the current non-employee directors, see "Proposal I: Election of Directors"); and - · all employees, excluding the current executive officers, as a group.
+- our principal executive officer, principal financial officer and, in alphabetical order, each of our three most highly compensated executive officers, other than the principal executive officer and principal financial officer, for the year ended December 31, 2007 (the named executive officers); - one other individual, Mr. Hardwick Simmons, who has received over five percent of the total number of stock options, including any options that were subsequently cancelled or surrendered for taxes, awarded under the Equity Plan; - all fourteen of the current executive officers as a group (for information about the current executive officers, see "Executive Officers of NASDAQ OMX"); - all fifteen of the current non-employee directors as a group (for information about the current non-employee directors, see "Proposal I: Election of Directors"); and all employees, excluding the current executive officers, as a group.